blynkkk/docs/troubleshooting/general-issues.md

 **What’s the solution:**

 * view full metadata list in Blynk.Console
-* wait for Blynk.App full metadata support and update Blynk.App regularly
+* wait for Blynk.Apps full metadata support and update Blynk.Apps regularly

 ## Device is offline